Balance Druid Midnight Playstyle and Rotation Guide

 With Keeper of the Grove, you can proc instant casts of Regrowth through Blooming Infusion, which also provide 8% Damage Reduction through Protective Growth.
 Regrowth is a 1.5 second cast, which is the same as the global cooldown, meaning that whether you use the instant casts or not is only relevant for movement and not for damage uptime.
 Having Regrowth active also procs Forestwalk, increasing your healing received.

+Outside of caster form, our defensive toolkit expands with Bear Form, and the main ability that comes with it: Frenzied Regeneration.
 By itself, Bear Form allows you to increase your stamina by 25% and your armor by 220%, which is a great boon for when you need to survive large bursts of damage.
-In raid, however, the vast majority of damage that you as a ranged DPS will take is magical, and it is rare that you will use this armor increase, with the last relevant time being years ago in Castle Nathria on Sludgefist.
+In raid, however, the vast majority of damage that you, as a ranged DPS will take is magical, and it is rare that you will use this armor increase, with the last relevant time being years ago in Castle Nathria on Sludgefist.
 However, it is quite honestly one of the strongest defensives in the game by itself, but comes with significant tradeoffs to your baseline defensives and your overall damage; pressing Bear Form means you stop doing 99% of your damage until you resume playing in Moonkin Form.

 Frenzied Regeneration synergizes inherently with Bear Form, as it is just a 32% heal over the course of 3 seconds.